@adcp/sdk API Reference - v10.0.1

 expires_at?: string

 When this approval expires.
-Present when status is 'approved' or 'conditions'.
+Present when verdict is 'approved' or 'conditions'.
 The caller must act before this time or re-call check_governance.
 A lapsed approval is no approval.

 date-time